pcnsuite/pcnlint/README.md

 > Because PCN data can be rife with errors

-PCN Linter is a validation tool that adheres to [PCN Spec 1.0](https://github.com/mjswensen/pcn-spec).
+PCN Linter is a validation tool that adheres to [PCN Spec](https://github.com/pcnsuite/pcn-spec).

 ## Usage